Motley Fool Epic Review: Is the Bundle Worth $299?

 Motley Fool Stock Advisor — $99/year

-The flagship service with the +883.8% track record.
-Two picks per month, proven methodology, lower commitment.
-If you’re unsure about Epic, start here.
-Stock Advisor is included in Epic anyway—you can always upgrade later.
+The flagship service with the official +981% book.
+Two picks per month, 24-year clock, lower commitment.
+If you are unsure about Epic, start here.
+Stock Advisor is inside Epic anyway — you can upgrade later.
 See how they compare in our Stock Advisor vs Epic analysis, or read our Stock Advisor review for the complete breakdown.

 If You Want More